isomerpages/nparks-gardening/page-index/biodiversity/_posts/2023-08-30-post-Soil Biodiversity.md

 	<h4>Earthworms</h4>
 	<img title="Photo by Jacqueline Chua." src="/images/Biodiversity/Earthworm_JacChua.jpg">
 	<p>Often found in burrowing in true ground soils, earthworms are key to keeping soil porous, fertile and well-mixed with organic matter.
 Earthworms eat decaying organic matter like leaf litter and dead roots, and their waste product, knows as worm- or vermicast, have nutrients that plants readily absorb.
 The tunnels they dig also creates drainage and aeration in the soil, with the earthworms creating and dropping vermicast along the way.</p>
+	<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/stVtUD6rcWk?si=MAgFIZPDpfFI-p5p" height="415" width="100%"></iframe><br>
-	<p>Earthworms will naturally appear in true ground beds as more plants and organic matter is introduced.
-Keeping the soil cool with organic mulches, regularly watering your plants and resolving waterlogging will encourage earthworms to settle in your garden.</p>
+	<p>Earthworms will naturally appear in <a href="/page-index/horticulture-techniques/true-ground/">true ground beds</a> as more plants and organic matter is introduced.
+Keeping the soil cool with <a href="/page-index/horticulture-techniques/mulching/">organic mulches</a>, regularly <a href="/page-index/horticulture-techniques/watering/">watering</a> your plants, resolving <a href="/page-index/plant-problems/waterlogging/">waterlogging</a> and building a worm tower will encourage earthworms to settle in your garden.</p>
-	<p>Do note that earthworms used for vermicomposting are different from worms found naturally in true ground.
-Vermicomposting earthworms are adapted to living in pure compost and may not survive in Singapore’s naturally clayey soil.
+	<p>Do note that earthworms used for <a href="/page-index/horticulture-techniques/composting/">vermicomposting</a> are different from worms found naturally in true ground.
+Vermicomposting earthworms are adapted to living in pure compost and may not survive in Singapore’s naturally <a href="page-index/horticulture-techniques/soil/">clayey soil</a>.
 Likewise, wild earthworms from your garden are unlikely to survive living in your vermicomposting setup!</p>
-	<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/stVtUD6rcWk?si=MAgFIZPDpfFI-p5p" height="415" width="100%"></iframe><br>
 	<br>
 </section>